matomo-org/matomo/.ddev/README.md

 This command will set up the environment for development, installing the additional dependencies required.

+NOTE: Some composer dependencies require a newer PHP version than Matomo's minimum (PHP 7.2).
+After every `composer install`/`update` the installed code is automatically downgraded to PHP 7.2 syntax, so the application keeps running on the container's default PHP 7.2.
+See `tools/rector/README.md` for details.

 We have also added a parameter to the `ddev matomo:init:dev` command to enable source maps for Vue components.
 To enable them, you can run:
 ```